Building muscle mass after 50 is definitely possible. Here are some ways to get there fast and avoid the pitfalls.

 - Muscle exhaustion is the goal — feel the pump

 At the same time, we’re not talking about aerobicizing here.
 When I say “lighter weights, higher reps” I don’t mean waving a tiny dumbbell around for 100 reps.

 It does mean finding the right level of resistance to cause your muscle to fail between 8 – 12 reps.
 In this case, failure is a good thing.
 It means you can’t do another clean rep without cheating because you’re taking the target muscle to exhaustion.
 You take a brief rest and do it again.
 This is how we cause hypertrophy.

-Add resistance whenever 12 reps becomes too easy on that first set.
+Add resistance whenever 12 reps become too easy on that first set.
 It’s that simple, numbers wise.

 Want More Proof?

 Below is a sampling of studies and articles on this subject.
 They range from the academic to traditionally hardcore bodybuilding publications.
 All share in the conclusion that lighter weights & higher reps to failure is the best way to build muscle.